12fab4/Catvibes/README.md

 # Installation

+    pip install Catvibes

 ## Requirements:
-python and the following packages:
+python and the following packages (will be installed as dependencies with pip):

     pip install ytmusicapi eyed3 yt-dlp PyQt6